Things you should know before you go: Tips for Northeast India Travel

 Itineraries for North East India

-Don’t underestimate the time it takes to travel in North East India – if you have limited time its best to focus on one area than trying to cover the whole region – traveling in North East India can be challenging and time consuming.
+Don’t underestimate the time it takes for Northeast India travel!
+If you have limited time its best to focus on one area than trying to cover the whole region – traveling in North East India can be challenging and time consuming.
 Also in Arunachal Pradesh you can’t actually just go anywhere – there are government approved tourist routes that you will need to stick to whether going solo or with a tour company.

 Accommodation in North East India